|Home English Facebook Donate|

 A recent book has come forth entitled Who really Wrote the Book of Mormon - The Spalding Enigma.
 This volume examines the origins of the Book of Mormon based upon a hypothesis of the Spalding Enigma.
 The Pro-Mormon challenge of "supplying a more plausible account" is hereby met.
 The organization Spalding Research Associates continues to research this theory.

 Editor Comments: We don't necessarily support the Spalding theory; however there is more evidence to support the theory than we initially thought.
 If this theory is true then it neatly answers many of the concerns that faithful members have who question the church based on other problematic issues such as the temple ceremony and Book of Abraham translation issues but still don't think that Joseph could have come up with the Book of Mormon on his own.
 Many people currently support the theory.
 It may or may not be true, but it's certainly worthy of further study.
-More ongoing work is currently being performed in order to try to find a link between Rigdon and Smith before the BOM was published.
+More ongoing work is currently being performed in order to try to find a link between Rigdon and Smith before the Book of Mormon was published.

 The following quotes from "Manuscript Found" make you wonder.
 This was written by Solomon Spalding who died in 1816 and who appears to have had ties to Joseph Smith's associates:

 As more and more early 1800s books are digitized and made available to everyone, very large computer databases are being developed with thousands of books.
 This can lead to all sorts of computer-aided studies to look for commonalities and word phrase matches only feasible utilizing computers analyzing very large databases.
 All books are basically partially based off of books that proceeded them which is why there are similarities and word phrases common between almost all contemporary books.

 Chris Johnson, a former Latter-say Saint has developed computer algorithms to analyze a database of over 100,000 books that were written